 I thought I would share with you because we can all use a little reminder from time to time:

 Some of the best things in life are scary and challenging, but through these experiences we grow.
-Along the way we may even form unexpected and unique relationships that we would otherwise miss out on.
+Do things that scare you.
+Along the way, you are bound to meet some incredible people and will likely form unexpected and possibly life changing relationships.

 Jenny has a fantastic attitude which I believe is a huge contributing factor to her success in running and her career.
 We hear about “the power of positive thinking” and Jenny is proof.
 Self-doubt is useless.
 Believe in yourself and you can do it!